IanHo2019/DID_Handbook/README.md

 ## Bacon Decomposition for Static DID
 First, what is static DID? **Static DID specifications** estimate a single treatment effect that is time invariant.
 That is, we only get one beta by running a static DID specification, and we use the one beta to summarize the treatment effect on the moment when the policy is implemented.
 The classical DID is exactly a static DID.

 Second, what is Bacon decomposition?
 This concept comes from [Goodman-Bacon (2021)](https://doi.org/10.1016/j.jeconom.2021.03.014).
-The author proposes the **DID decomposition theorem**, stating that the TWFE DID estimator equals a weighted average of all possible two-group/two-period DID estimators.
+The author proposes and proves the **DID decomposition theorem**, stating that the TWFE DID estimator equals a weighted average of all possible two-group/two-period DID estimators.
 For emphasizing this finding, the author writes the DID estimator as $\beta^{2\times2}$.

 The DID decomposition theorem is important because it tells us the existence of a "bad" comparison in the classical DID if we include units treated at multiple time periods --- that is, comparing the late treatment group to the early treatment group before and after the late treatment.
 It is suggested that we should do the Bacon decomposition when running a static DID specification, by which we can see where our estimate comes from.
 For example, a negative DID estimate shows up possibly just because a negative result from a heavily weighted bad comparison.